Converting Definitions to Custom Resources

 , andsensitive

-- Do not support input validation in passed arguments, unlike a resource which supports validation with properties
+- Don’t support input validation in passed arguments, unlike a resource which supports validation with properties

 why-run

-- Some Definition parameters have known bugs, and will not be fixed
+- Some Definition parameters have known bugs, and won’t be fixed

 Syntax